towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   Please note that this "11 Bit framebuffer" is not quite 11 bpc precision, but only about ~ 10.6666 bpc precision.
-Specifically, the framebuffer can only store at most 32 bits of color information per pixel, so it will store 11 bit precision for the red channel \(2048 distinct red intensity levels\), 11 bit
-  \(2048 levels\) for the green channel, but only 10 bit \(1024 levels\) for the blue channel, for a total number of 11 + 11 + 10 bits = 32 bits of color information
-  per pixel, or 4 billion different possible colors.
+Specifically, the framebuffer can only store at most 32 bits of color information per pixel, so it will store 11 bit precision for the red channel (2048 distinct red intensity levels), 11 bit (2048 levels) for the green channel, but only 10 bit (1024 levels) for the blue channel, for a total number of 11 + 11 + 10 bits = 32 bits of color information per pixel, or 4 billion different possible colors.
 A true 11 bpc framebuffer would need 33 bits per pixel, and current graphics hardware can't handle that.

   How many bits of precision of these ~ 11 bpc actually reach your display device?
-  - Analog VGA only provides for maximum 10 bpc output precision on all shipping NVidia and AMD graphics cards.
+  \- Analog VGA only provides for maximum 10 bpc output precision on all shipping
+    NVidia and AMD graphics cards.
 Intel graphics cards only allow for 8 bpc.
-  - DisplayPort or HDMI might allow for transfer of 11 bpc precision, in general they support up to 12 bpc.
+  \- DisplayPort or HDMI might allow for transfer of 11 bpc precision, in general they
+    support up to 12 bpc.
 However additional hardware restrictions for your graphics card may limit precision to as low as 10 bpc.
 To our knowledge, only AMD graphics cards support ~ 11 bpc framebuffers at all.
 Radeon HD-7000 and earlier can only